machakelvin/Smart-water-IoT/README.md

 - Data will be sent to Firebase every 15 seconds.
 - SMS notifications will be sent if tampering is detected or when water usage reaches certain thresholds.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify the README as per your specific requirements.